 2. “Recreation, passive” means a type of outdoor recreation or activity that can be carried out with little alteration or improvement to existing topography of a site, with the use of existing natural resources, and with a minimal impact (e.g., bicycling, hiking, jogging, walking, bird-watching, picnicking, etc.).

 Parolee-Probationer.
-A parolee-probationer includes: (1) any individual who has been convicted of a Federal crime, sentenced to a United States prison, and received conditional and revocable release in the community under the supervision of a Federal parole officer; (2) any individual who has served a term of imprisonment in a State prison and who is serving a period of supervised community custody, as defined in Penal Code Section 3000, and is under the jurisdiction of the California Department of Corrections, Parole and Community Services Division; (3) an adult or juvenile sentenced to a term in the California Youth Authority and who has received conditional and revocable release in the community under the supervision of a Youth Authority Parole Officer; or (4) any individual who has been convicted of a felony, sentenced to any correctional facility, including County correctional facilities, and is under the jurisdiction of any Federal, State, or County parole or probation officer.
+A parolee-probationer includes: (1) any individual who has been convicted of a federal crime, sentenced to a United States prison, and received conditional and revocable release in the community under the supervision of a federal parole officer; (2) any individual who has served a term of imprisonment in a State prison and who is serving a period of supervised community custody, as defined in Cal.
+Pen.
+Code Section 3000, and is under the jurisdiction of the California Department of Corrections, Parole and Community Services Division; (3) an adult or juvenile sentenced to a term in the California Youth Authority and who has received conditional and revocable release in the community under the supervision of a Youth Authority Parole Officer; or (4) any individual who has been convicted of a felony, sentenced to any correctional facility, including County correctional facilities, and is under the jurisdiction of any federal, State, or County parole or probation officer.
 For the purposes of this definition, “felony” means a felony as defined by any California or United States statute.

 “Public trust lands” means all lands subject to the Common Law Public Trust for commerce, navigation, fisheries, recreation, and other public purposes.
-Public trust lands include tidelands, submerged lands, the beds of navigable lakes and rivers, and historic tidelands and submerged lands that are presently filled or reclaimed and which were subject to the public trust at any time (California Code of Regulations Section 13577).
+Public trust lands include tidelands, submerged lands, the beds of navigable lakes and rivers, and historic tidelands and submerged lands that are presently filled or reclaimed and which were subject to the public trust at any time (14 CCR Section 13577).
 See “Submerged lands” and “Tidelands.”

-“Senior citizen housing development” means a residential development developed, substantially rehabilitated, or substantially renovated for senior citizens (i.e., persons fifty-five (55) years of age or older) that has at least thirty-five (35) dwelling units and that conforms to Civil Code Section 51.3(b)(4).
+“Senior citizen housing development” means a residential development developed, substantially rehabilitated, or substantially renovated for senior citizens (i.e., persons fifty-five (55) years of age or older) that has at least thirty-five (35) dwelling units and that conforms to Cal.
+Civ.
+Code Section 51.3(b)(4).

-“Specific plan” means, under Government Code Section 65450 et seq., a policy statement and implementation tool adopted by the City Council that addresses a single project or planning problem.
+“Specific plan” means, under Cal.
+Gov. Code Section 65450 et seq., a policy statement and implementation tool adopted by the City Council that addresses a single project or planning problem.
 A specific plan may include detailed regulations, conditions, programs, and/or proposed legislation that may be necessary or convenient for the systematic implementation of a General Plan element(s).

 “Subdivision” means the division by any subdivider of any unit or units of improved or unimproved land, or any portion thereof, shown on the latest equalized county assessment roll as a unit or as contiguous units, for the purpose of sale, lease or financing, whether immediate or future.
 Property shall be considered as contiguous units even if it is separated by roads, streets, utility easement or railroad rights-of-way.
-Subdivision includes a condominium project, as defined in subdivision (F) of Section 1351 of the Civil Code, a community apartment project, as defined in subdivision (D) of Section 1351 of the Civil Code, or the conversion of five or more existing dwelling units to a stock cooperative, as defined in subdivision (M) of Section 1351 of the Civil Code.
+Subdivision includes a condominium project, as defined in Cal.
+Civ.
+Code Section 1351 (f), a community apartment project, as defined in Cal.
+Civ.
+Code Section 1351 (D), or the conversion of five (5) or more existing dwelling units to a stock cooperative, as defined in Cal.
+Civ.
+Code Section 1351 (M) .
 [Note: same meaning as in the Subdivision Map Act.]

-“Subdivision Map Act” means Division 2, Title 7 of the California Government Code, commencing with Section 66410, as amended, regarding the subdivision of real property.
+“Subdivision Map Act” means Division 2, Title 7 of the Cal.
+Gov. Code, commencing with Section 66410, regarding the subdivision of real property.

-“Submerged lands” means lands that lie below the line of mean low tide (from California Code of Regulations Section 13577).
+“Submerged lands” means lands that lie below the line of mean low tide (14 CCR Section 13577).
 See “Public trust lands.”